Verizon Needs Industry Consolidation

 The one common theme throughout the Q3 earnings report and call was that Verizon Communications (VZ) needs domestic wireless consolidation.
 From wireless revenue declines to phone churn, the wireless giant was greatly impacted by competitive pricing and buoyed by the strength of the leading network.

-The stock trades at $49 after a post earnings rally following a relief that Q3 results didn't see further declines in postpaid phone subscribers.
+The stock trades at $49 after a post-earnings rally following a relief that Q3 results didn't see further declines in postpaid phone subscribers.
 The question though is whether one wants to buy Verizon if Sprint (S) and T-Mobile (TMUS) don't merge.

 Outside of the headlines of whether Verizon met analyst estimates, the wireless giant still saw wireless service revenues and EPS decline.
 For the first time in three years, related revenues actually rose sequentially to $21.6 billion, but those revenues were down 2.4% from last year.